Almanac

 Joint Hospital Group (JHG)

-JHG provides highly capable secondary healthcare personnel for operations and Defence activity other than operations (DAOTO) and delivers the Firm Base medical care as part of the operational patient pathway.
+JHG provides highly capable secondary healthcare personnel for Operations and Defence activity other than Operations (DAOTO) and delivers Firm Base medical care as part of the operational patient pathway in conjunction with the NHS.
 Defence secondary healthcare personnel are assigned to carefully selected NHS Trusts.
 Day-to-day interaction with these Trusts and operational command of military personnel embedded within them is conducted by five JHG regional headquarters (Royal Centre for Defence Medicine (RCDM), JHG North, JHG South, JHG South-East and JHG Southwest).
 This ensures that our secondary healthcare personnel develop their clinical skills, meeting statutory and professional needs, whilst remaining available to Defence at the required readiness.
 Military training and experience is maintained through a combination of unit based training, exercises and deployments.
-The Role 4 element of the Operational Care Pathway is undertaken mainly at RCDM at the Queen Elizabeth Hospital, Birmingham.
+The JHG Role 4 element of the Operational Care Pathway is undertaken mainly at RCDM at the Queen Elizabeth Hospital, Birmingham, which also oversees the delivery of clinical support to Operations from the Centres of Defence Pathology, Radiology and the Military Advice Service for Sexual Health and HIV.

 Veterans Care